zmike/zmike.github.io/_posts/2021-03-30-description.md

 * `notemplates` - this is the old-style caching mechanism

 `auto` mode moves zink one step closer to my eventual goal, which is to be able to use driconf to do application-based mode changes to disable caching for apps which never reuse resources.
 Also potentially useful would be the ability to dynamically disable caching on a pipeline-by-pipeline basis while an application is running if too many cache misses are detected.

+## Necessary?
+With that said, I've come to the conclusion that any form of caching may actually be, at best, equivalent to uncached mode for the general desktop user, and may only be worthwhile for special cases, like Vulkan drivers which can't do descriptor templates or embedded devices.
+In my latest testing (on desktop systems), I have yet to see any scenarios where `lazy` mode fails to provide the best performance.

+ARM in particular seems to [gain a lot from it](https://community.arm.com/developer/tools-software/graphics/b/blog/posts/vulkan-descriptor-and-buffer-management), as the post shows a ~40% perf improvement.
+It's unclear to me, however, whether any benchmarking was done against a highly optimized uncached implementation like I've done.
+The overhead from doing basic descriptor updating without templates is definitely significant, so it might just be that things are different now that more functionality is available.
+On Linux systems, at least, every Vulkan driver that matters supports descriptor templates, so this is functionality that can be relied upon.

+The goal of zink-wip is to provide an optimal testing environment with the absolute bleeding edge in terms of performance and features.